Altlußheim: History

 Over the centuries, the name of the village has changed often.
-You can find the following documented: Lossa, Locze, Loszem, Lossem, Lozsheim, Lussem, Luzheim, and later Lußheim.
+One can find the following documented: Lossa, Locze, Loszem, Lossem, Lozsheim, Lussem, Luzheim, and later Lußheim.

 Lußheim was originally a fishing settlement on the Roman road.
 The residents lived from fishing in the waters of the meanderings of the Rhine.
 At the highest point in the village, there was a heathen temple.
 Later a church was built on the same ground.

 In the year 496/497, the Franks attacked the local ruling Allemanni and drove them back to the Murg.
 Lußheim is without a doubt a Frankish settlement.
 Proof lies in -heim in the name of the community, as well as the typically Frankish homesteads which still exist to this day, namely the homesteads at Rheinhäuser Straße 8 and Hauptstraße 74.
 Also the row graves that have been found also suggest the beginnings of the Ripuarian Franks.
 Geographically speaking, Altlußheim is in the middle of ripuarian-Frankish territory, a subdivision of Greater Franconia of the Middle Ages.
 Politically, Loszem (the name of Lußheim at that time) belonged to the duchy of the ripuarian Franks.
 Lußheim was first mentioned in documents in 946, in which Lußheim was given to bishop Reginald I of Speyer from duke Konrad, in order to found Maulbronn Abbey.
 The Maulbronn Abbey had full rights over all Schultheiß (sheriff or reeve), citizens, and serfs.
 The abbey was entitled to the greater tithe on parish and town incomes.

 In 1353 Lußheim came under the control of the Electorate of the Palatinate.
 Because of the extremes between the count palantine Fredrick I and the lord of the Maulbronn Abbey, Ulrich, duke of Württemberg, the residents of Lußheim suffered greatly.
 When it came to open war between the two princes, the village was completely destroyed.
 Lußheim was left to its fate for years under the friction between the patrons of Württemberg and the bishops of Speyer.
 Only after 1504 did things return to normal, when the duke of Württemberg defeated the Palantines.
 Lußheim became part of Württemberg again.